-Dr. John Rusin is a big name in the fitness industry, and he is well respected.
+Dr. John Rusin is a big name in the fitness industry and is well respected.

 His website is certainly growing.

-But to be clear, it is not anywhere near as well established as Breaking Muscle is.
+But to be clear, it is nowhere near as well-established as Breaking Muscle.

 But there are a few reasons why we have added his website to our list of the best health and fitness blogs.